 Sustainable development and sexuality education: does the language inhibit youth in Mauritius?
 By Jimmy Harmon

-This paper explores the relationship between language of instruction and sexual and reproductive health and rights (SRHR) with the introduction of a sexuality education programme in all secondary schools in the Republic of Mauritius.
+This paper explores the relationship between the language of instruction and sexual and reproductive health and rights (SRHR) with the introduction of a sexuality education programme in all secondary schools in the Republic of Mauritius.

 Real-life language: comparing student writing skills in the SEA-PLM by Louise Courtney

 The Southeast Asia Primary Learning Metrics (SEA-PLM) is a new comparative learning assessment programme, designed by and for countries in Southeast Asia.
-It provides robust evidence to answer the vital question of how children in Southeast Asia perform against regional measurements in reading, writing and mathematics at the end of primary school.
+It provides robust evidence to answer the vital question of how children in Southeast Asia perform against regional measurements in reading, writing, and mathematics at the end of primary school.
 The results of the first round of the SEA-PLM main study were released in December 2020.